"If anything terrifies me, I must try to conquer it."

 Hobsonville engineering staff helped him get the small aircraft ready, giving it a careful overhaul, installing long-range tanks and attaching floats he found lying around in a hangar.
 No GPS then!
 He navigated by the sun after teaching himself to use a sextant.

 The Gipsy Moth name was painted on the bow of a yacht in which he sailed the world more than three decades later.
 He was 65 when he became the first man to singlehandedly circumnavigate the globe, a feat for which he was knighted.

 As plans were laid to change Hobsonville Airbase to a residential community, the cottage stood out as a special piece of local history that needed to be preserved.
 The Hobsonville Land Company, formerly HLC and now Kainga Ora offered to gift it in a restored state to HPRS to be used by the society and as a community facility.

 The HPRS committee consulted with its members and accepted ownership of the cottage.
 The land around it lies on Te Ara Manawa – The Hobsonville/Onekiritea Coastal Walkway and is the responsibility of Auckland Council.

-Chichester Cottage’s meeting room and adjoining kitchen are available for hire as a community facility.
-It can be used for small group meetings, classes, performances, workshops or demonstrations, or get-togethers of up to 25 people.
+Chichester Cottage is available for hire as a community facility or for private business hire.
+It can be used for small group meetings, family gatherings or dinners, classes, performances, workshops, therapy rooms or shared workspace.
 There’s a petanque court out front, too.